 To some, £10k might not be a lot and they may be happy with that kind of risk.
 Equally, £1,000 or £100 is a lot of money to many people and we shouldn’t be putting too much on one player if it causes us stress.

 Aggression can bring big profits.
 But only from a foundation of strong research, knowledge, and market reading.

 The foundation of good aggressive trading is strong player selection and market knowledge.
 Without that, wide diversification and a more passive approach is essential.

 If you aren’t 100% confident with player selection or strategy, or even if you are but don’t really have the time to be reviewing detailed stats on every match (most people don’t!), you could join my members area.
-I spend something like 100-120 hours each month reviewing each game week, transfers and the market and for £8.99 I share all of it to give members the information they need to trade with confidence.
+I spend something like 100-120 hours each month reviewing every match each game week (including internationals), transfers and the market and for £3 per week I share all of it to give members the information they need to trade with confidence.

 The golden rule of all this is to find the right balance for you that spreads your risk enough that you are relatively comfortable.
 But also, be aware that if you want to match the best gains on offer, you can’t get too comfortable and you have to make tough decisions.

 An oversized flabby portfolio will lead to a very mixed bag of results.